NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 - To eliminate false positives on areas out of the road, one can deeply combine results from the Advanced Lane Line finding project to correctly determine the wide ROI on the whole frame by the road boundaries.
 Unfortunately, it was not correctly implemented (just hard coded, which is enought for the project but not a good implementation for a real-world application) due to time limitation.

 - The pipeline is not a real-time (about 4 fps with Lane line detection, which independently performs at 9 fps).
-One can further optimize number of features and feature extraction parameters as well as number of analyzed windows to increase the rate.
+One can further optimize number of features and feature extraction parameters as well as number of analyzed windows to increase the rate because lane line detection is quite fast.